-The thing about dogs is that once you’ve let the first one into your heart and your home, you’ll find yourself wondering just how many more dogs you could adopt into your pack.
-It seems that there is no limit to the love that humans can give to our timeless best friends, and it is much reciprocated with many years of slobbery kisses.
+The thing about dogs is that once you’ve let the first one into your heart and home, you’ll find yourself wondering how many more dogs you could adapt into your pack.
+There seems to be no limit to the love humans can give to our timeless best friends, and it is much reciprocated with many years of slobbery kisses.

 Even when you already have a pack, it may be worth considering how you will be introducing a new dog into the wolf pack.
-Or you may have one pampered pooch, but you want to introduce another, and you’re not sure how your current dog will react.
+Or you may have one pampered pooch but want to introduce another, and you’re not sure how your current dog will react.

 It’s well known that dogs are a man’s best friend, but sometimes, not all dogs care for their canine companions.
 After all, your dogs may all find themselves wanting to fight for position as the favourite, not that you could ever choose between your fluffy children.

 Here are some tips on how to keep your home as a doggy resort and not an unruly doggy daycare:

 Before you even bring the newcomer home, you must consider if the family is prepared.
 How friendly are your current dogs with other animals?
 Is your house ready and safe?
 Are vaccines up to date to prevent the disease from being spread?